 A firm favourite is the golden chanterelle, picked at midsummer to accompany new potatoes, with the season continuing all the way into the autumn.
 Finnish shiitake mushrooms is another of my favourites.

-The city has a flourishing culinary scene, and street food can also be found throughout.
+The city has a flourishing culinary scene, and street food can also be found throughout amongst the best restaurants in the city.

 The first restaurant day was held in 2011, which also coincides with the beginning of Helsinki’s ongoing food culture boom.
 Restaurant day is now held four times a year- in February, May, August and November.